NehuaV/learnly/src/content/docs/typescript/primitive-types/numbers.md

 ---
-title: "JavaScript Numbers: A Comprehensive Guide"
+title: "TypeScript Numbers: A Comprehensive Guide"
 sidebar:
   order: 3
 ---

-JavaScript supports two types of numbers:
+TypeScript supports two types of numbers:

 1. **Regular Numbers**: These are stored in a 64-bit format known as "double precision floating point numbers," following the [IEEE-754](https://en.wikipedia.org/wiki/IEEE_754) standard.
-Regular numbers are the most common type used in JavaScript.
+Regular numbers are the most common type used in TypeScript.

 2. **BigInt Numbers**: BigInts represent integers of arbitrary length.
 Regular numbers cannot safely exceed \((2^{53}-1)\) or be less than \(-(2^{53}-1)\).
 BigInts are useful for handling values beyond this range and are discussed in a separate chapter.

-This chapter focuses on regular numbers, exploring their properties and the various ways they can be utilized in JavaScript.
+This chapter focuses on regular numbers, exploring their properties and the various ways they can be utilized in TypeScript.

 ## Various Representations of a Number

-JavaScript provides multiple ways to represent numbers, enhancing readability and convenience.
+TypeScript provides multiple ways to represent numbers, enhancing readability and convenience.
 For instance, to denote 1 billion:

 ```typescript
 let billion = 1000000000; // Traditional way